dragonexpert/Advanced-Security/README.md

 1) Upload advanced_security.php to your inc/plugins directory.
 2) Upload modcp_sessions.php to your admin/modules/tools directory.
 3) Install and activate from the Admin CP.
-4) If you are not using MyBB 1.8.2 or later, you will need to edit your /inc/functions.php file.
-Look for the get_ip function.
-Replace all content there with the get_ip function in mybb/mybb/feature branch.

 Configuring Admin Logins